petiaccja/Mathter/README.md

 - Set `MATHTER_ENABLE_SIMD:BOOL` according to whether you have [XSimd](https://github.com/xtensor-stack/xsimd) installed

-Building the tests
+Building & running Mathter
 ---

-To build Mathter and run tests, you'll need [conan (version 2)](https://docs.conan.io/2/installation.html):
+Mathter is header-only and doesn't have to be built, unless you want to:
+- Use it via CMake-based packaging
+- Run the tests
+- Run the benchmarks

+### Steps

+Mathter uses a very standard [conan 2.0](https://docs.conan.io/2/installation.html) + CMake workflow.

+I assume you already know how to install CMake.
+In case you're not familiar with conan, you can install it via `pip`:

 ```
 pip install conan
 ```

-You then have to create a `conan` profile:
+Conan needs you to create a profile.
+You can either create one yourself, potentially using the command below, or you can use one of the profiles Mathter uses on the CI.
+The CI profiles can be found in `.github/build_profiles`, and they work just as well locally.

 ```
 conan profile detect
 ```

-It's recommended to verify and edit your conan profile as needed.
+If you used profile detection, be sure to check and edit the profile as needed.
+You can find its path by typing `conan profile path default`.

-You then have to install the dependencies using `conan`, configure with `CMake`, and build:
+Once you are set up, the following three commands install the dependencies of Mathter, configure the CMake project, and build the binaries:

 ```
 conan install . --build=missing -pr:h=default -pr:b=default